 Many might think that South Beach is just a place to vacation, relax, and let your mind wander while you stare at the crystal clear water.
 But if you dig deeper, there’s much more that makes this destination amazing and haunting at the same time.
 South Beach was something that had to be altered; mangroves were torn apart for this beach to exist and to flourish to add new resorts and allow it to become something that was only a dream.
 As an individual born and raised in Miami, it’s always been important to me to truly understand my home land and it’s roots.
 And from first glance I would have never expected South Beach to be what it truly was.
 It all started with a vision that Carl G. Fisher had.
 A dream that he believed he would profit from for decades.
 He did not let anything stand in his way.
 He used Blacks to further his vision through their hard work and then secluded them after he believed that the job was done.
 Blacks were asked to come and even perform in South Beach but could not stay in any of the hotels due to discrimination at the time.
 So, they had to commute back home after their performances.
 These individuals were exploited for their talents and hard work to create something so grand and yet they still were only able to go to one beach: Virginia Key Beach.
 This fact haunts me because these individuals were investing their talents and hard work and many to this day have no clue they exist in the creation of something this big.
 Even though South Beach has its dark history, it also has some light to it as well.
 This can be seen in its intricate artwork, that at first glance some might not notice.
 But, if you just stop to admire for one second, you will be completely drawn in by it.
 The Art Deco buildings with their mixture of Mediterranean and Mimo art styles bring a unique vibe to the streets of South Beach adding a little spice that can also be seen in our current population that we call the melting pot due to its large mixture of different cultures and backgrounds.

-“The Meaning Behind the Art” by Ameenah Aljabry at FIU at Rubell Museum on October 21st, 2020.
+“The Meaning Behind the Art” by Ameenah Aljabry of FIU at Rubell Museum on October 21st, 2020.

 When I first entered this museum, I could feel the creativity flowing through my veins.
 Just by looking at all those amazing pieces of artwork, it sparked something inside me that wanted to create.
 But when I specifically looked at the art piece by Kehinde Wiley called Sleep, I was entirely moved.
 In the world that we live in, especially in its currently political and social climate, the Black community isn’t brightly represented.
 Even with the progress we have somewhat made through the Black Lives Matter movement, there are large strides to be made when pertaining to the perception of the Black community.
 Throughout my life living as a half Black and half Hispanic individual, I honestly did not see much representation of my community in the art or the media.
 So to be able to stand in a museum and to look up at this amazing piece of artwork that showered the Black community with beauty made me feel so many mixed emotions.
 Happiness, due to the fact that we could finally be portrayed as something ethereal and beautiful as well as a feeling of sadness in the sense that many truly don’t see us in this light.
 The best part about this piece of artwork is that it sparks dialogue.
 Yes it’s most definitely beautiful but it also sends a deep message as well; it does two things that great pieces of artwork are meant to do.